 One common mistake people make is they think wire fraud must be associated with bank wires.
 In fact, almost any electronic communication qualifies as a “wiring.”
 For the purposes of wire fraud, “interstate wire communications” could mean telephone calls, text messages, faxes, internet communications, or even television transmissions.

 As with mail fraud, people who are found guilty of wire fraud under federal law face the following penalties for a single count of conviction:

 - Fines up to $500,000 for organizations

 - Imprisonment of not more than 20 years

-There are special circumstances and additional penalties of 30 years’ imprisonment and a million dollar fine, if the wire fraud is related to a presidentially declared major disaster or if it involves a financial institution.
+Also as with mail fraud, there can be special circumstances that enhance the possible penalties to 30 years’ imprisonment and a million dollar fine, specifically if the wire fraud is related to a presidentially declared major disaster or if it involves a financial institution.

 Are Private Attorneys Better Than Public Defenders?